maxmilneaus/maxmilne.com/_pages/index.md

 My work as a visual and performance artist lives at the intersection of contemplation, creativity, and care.

 Interested in collaborating?
 [Read about my creative approach →]({{ site.baseurl }}/creative-approach){: .internal-link}
-<p class="side-note">In my downtime, I create videos for <a href="https://www.youtube.com/@maxmilne-aus/videos">Little Nerdy Solutions</a> — where I find fixes to oddly specific problems the world of the internet has yet to solve.</p>
+<p class="side-note">In my downtime, I create videos for <a href="https://www.youtube.com/@maxmilne-aus/videos">Little Nerdy Solutions</a> — where I find fixes to oddly specific problems that I have accounted, that the world of the internet has yet to solve.</p>